XingxinHE/Hex/pages/Glossary.md

 - *move-only type*: a concrete type that is movable but not copyable.m

-- *object*: (1) an initialized region of memory of a known type which holds a value of that type; (2) a region of memory.

 - *operation*: something that can perform some action, such as a function and an operator.

 - *overflow*: producing a value that cannot be stored in its intended target.